luHub/dev-os/README.md

 ## Resurfacing old tablet

-As a complete noob in this realm but with some insights about hardware, software and the Dunning–Kruger effect this starts with reverese enginnering at hardaware level.
+As a complete noob in this realm but with some insights about hardware, software and the Dunning–Kruger effect this starts with reverese enginnering at hardware level.

 ### Hardware